 An online course is designed to require approximately the same amount of weekly work as an in-person course.
 Figure out how much time you would need for a face to face course that is at the same level and number of credits as each online course, being sure to include the time you normally spend in class.
 As a general rule, for a 16 week 3 credit fully online course, you can expect to spend somewhere between 9-12 hours per week on your coursework.
 Once you add together the time per week for all of your courses, set up a weekly schedule setting aside the required amount of time for each course.
 You’ll notice this is a pretty big chunk of time if you’re taking multiple courses.

 The next step is harder: you need to motivate yourself to stick to that schedule every day.
 If you fall behind, it may be very difficult to catch back up.
-If possible, set up a specific area in your home that is designated just for work.
-As your ‘class time’ approaches, do the things you used to do before going to class: get out of bed, take a shower, get dressed, and sit down at your workspace.
+If possible, set up a specific area that is designated just for work.
+As your ‘class time’ approaches, do the things you would do before going to an in-person class: get out of bed, take a shower, get dressed, and sit down at your workspace.
 Put away distractions like your phone and close any unnecessary browser tabs.

 Keep track of deadlines

 In addition to your day to day course work, you also need to keep track of all of your assignments and deadlines.
 Make sure that you put due dates for everything on your calendar as well as designating specific periods of time to work on assignments well before they are due.
 Be sure to use the Canvas calendar, as this will show all assignments that have due dates listed in Canvas.
 You can even have your Canvas calendar show on your Google calendar or your iPhone calendar.

 For large projects and exams, you may need to block out additional times on your calendar beyond the regular times you have already set aside to work on your course each week.
 The earlier you get all of this information on a well-organized calendar, the earlier you can adjust other events, like family or work commitments, to ensure you have enough time to complete your coursework.